jamal94sm/NIPS2026/Rebuttal.md

 >**3: Distribution Analysis between Source and Target Domains**

-In the previous section, we analyzed domain shifts of the X-palm's sub-domains and compared to baseline datasets.
-We also further analyze the distribution characteristics between the source and target domain using quantitative feature-space distribution analysis (e.g., t-SNE visualizations) in the revised version.
+In the previous section, we analyzed domain shifts among the X-palm's sub-domains and compared to baseline datasets.
+We also further analyze the distribution characteristics between the source and target domain using quantitative feature-space distribution analysis (e.g., t-SNE visualizations) and include the results in the revised version.

 >**4: Domain Generalization and Domain Adaptation Methods**

 We appreciate your suggestion.
+Our contribution is not developing a new method to decrease the domain gap between source and target domains, but novel benchmarking and domain-shift analysis frameworks, evaluating existing methods under these settings.
+We hope these findings will inspire future work on methods designed for this challenge.
 As described in Section 3.1, we evaluated TSCAN (a Domain Adaptation method) and GIFT (a Domain Generalization method) specifically designed for the palmprint literature.
-Their cross-domain performances are reported in Tables 4 and 5, demonstrating that while they offer some resilience, the compound variability of X-Palm still causes significant performance degradation.
+Their cross-domain performances are reported in Tables 4 and 5 of the manuscript, demonstrating that while they offer some resilience, the compound variability of X-Palm still causes significant performance degradation.
 We have used these baselines only in the closed-set cross-domain setting (not in the cross-dataset and open-set cross-domain settings) as these methods are originally presented and evaluated for closed-set scenarios.
 We will include more DA and DG baselines in the appendix of the revised version.

 >**5: References**